Gerald Parker: Early life

-Parker was born in 1955 and lived with hs family in Phoenix.
+Parker was born in 1955 and lived with his family in Phoenix, Arizona.
 In 1963, his mother, Frankie Wagner Parker, died while giving birth to her 10th child and his father abandoned his family; Parker was 8 years old.
 He moved in with his grandmother, and during the five months he was there, he was sent to Juvenile Hall for sniffing glue.
 Afterwards, he and his brother went to live with his older cousin, Florence Russell, in Logan Heights.
 Though much of his youth was spent at Boys Republic, a private all-boys school for troubled adolescents, Russell said he never gave her any problems.
 In June 1971, his school presented him with a work experience reward for food preparation.
 The following year, he was a runner up for the Chino Rotary club's annual Crombie Allen award.